dothiphuc81299/money-transfer-demo/README.md

 ### 🛠️ Create the Database

-Before running the services, ensure the `payment-demo` database is created in your PostgreSQL instance.
+Before running the services, ensure the `payment-demo` and `identity-demo` database is created in your PostgreSQL instance.
 You can do this by running the following SQL command in your PostgreSQL client or terminal:

 ```sql
 CREATE DATABASE payment-demo;